 Panther Hollow Watershed at a glance

 This 300-acre watershed includes parts of Squirrel Hill, Oakland and Schenley Park.
-This watershed has a number of unique features:
+It has a number of unique features:

 - Two of the last remaining above-ground streams in Pittsburgh

 - Thousands of people live, work and play in this popular area

-- 72 forested acres that greatly benefit a frequently flooded sewershed
+- 72 forested acres that greatly aid the frequently flooded sewershed